Spark your curiosity + expand your creativity

 Saturday AM

-• In this interdisciplinary class, students will learn the basics of visual storytelling while exploring a variety of media techniques including the fundamentals of digital photography, filmmaking as well as a brief introduction to illustration and animation.
+Students will learn the basics of visual storytelling while exploring a variety of media techniques including the fundamentals of digital photography, filmmaking as well as a brief introduction to illustration and animation.
 Presentation of work by relevant historic and contemporary artists will be shared and students will build their ability to look critically at images and to engage in discussion with their peers.

 • In this intermediate level filmmaking class, students will advance their technical skills through hands-on engagement in the production process from ideation to completion.
 Students will develop their ability to think independently and work collaboratively while exploring creative possibilities, deepening their storytelling capabilities with a focus on personal narrative.
 Presentations of work by relevant historic and contemporary filmmakers will be shared giving students exposure to diverse approaches to personal and creative storytelling and students will build their ability to look critically at images and to engage in discussion with their peers.

-• In this intermediate photography class, students will advance their photography skills through hands-on experience.
+In this intermediate photography class, students will advance their photography skills through hands-on experience.
 Students will develop technical skills and explore creative possibilities, deepening their storytelling capabilities with a focus on personal narrative.
 Presentations of work by relevant historic and contemporary photographers will be shared giving students exposure to diverse approaches to personal and creative storytelling and students will build their ability to look critically at images and to engage in discussion with their peers.

 10 am - noon